vivaria/edisonrul.ing/docs/source/cards/s/small-piece-golem.md

 ### Card Rulings

-●If Small Piece Golem is Special Summoned during the Damage Step, you can activate its effect.
+*   If Small Piece Golem is Special Summoned during the Damage Step, you can activate its effect.
-●If an effect is chained that removes your only Big Piece Golem from the field, Medium Piece Golem is still Special Summoned.
+*   If an effect is chained that removes your only Big Piece Golem from the field, Medium Piece Golem is still Special Summoned.